fkarg/avltree/README.md

-# AVL tree implementation for learning Rust.
+# AVL tree implementation for Rust learning.

 Rust implementation of [AVL tree](https://en.wikipedia.org/wiki/AVL_tree), one of the balanced trees.